Edmund Phelps On Innovation, Prosperity, & The Good Life

 Aiden Singh: You’ve argued that innovation is a solution to rising wealth inequality.
 This is a very different idea than using taxation to reduce inequality.
 How might innovation reduce inequality?

-I formulated the golden rule of capital formation in the early nineteen sixties.
+I formulated the golden rule of capital formation in the early 1960s.
 Very briefly, it refers to the optimal savings rate as that which sustains the highest possible steady state level of consumption per person over time.
-Each generation should invest a share of income for the benefit of future generations that it would have that it would have that we would have wanted would have wanted previous would have wanted previous generations to invest for its own benefit.
+Each generation should invest a share of income for the benefit of future generations that it would have wanted previous generations to invest for its own benefit.
 Thus, the consumption level should be the same for all generations.
 If a generation fails to invest at this level, the next generation will experience a reduction in spending power.

 - - - - - - -